fastify/fastify/docs/Hooks.md

 <a name="route-hooks"></a>
 ## Route level hooks
 You can declare one or more custom `onRequest`, `preParsing`, `preValidation`, `preHandler` and `preSerialization` hook(s) that will be unique for the route.
-If you do so, those hooks always be executed as last hook in their category.<br/>
+If you do so, those hooks always be executed as last hook in their category. <br/>
-This can be useful if you need to run the authentication, and the `preValidation` hooks is exactly what you need for doing that.
+This can be useful if you need to run the authentication, and the `preParsing` or `preValidation` hooks are exactly what you need for doing that.
+Multiple route-level hooks can also be specified as an array.

 Let's make an example:

 ```js